florianmarkusse/homegrown/README.md

 # Find out first on what file system your device is
 lsblk # You should see there your device if it is connected
 # Fill out the of command with the right path from the above command
-sudo dd bs=4M if=/home/florian/Desktop/homegrown/code/build/bootloader.img of=/dev/sdc1 conv=fdatasync
+# sudo dd bs=4M if=/home/florian/Desktop/homegrown/code/build/bootloader.img of=/dev/sdc1 conv=fdatasync
+sudo dd if=code/uefi/fat.img of=/dev/sdc1 bs=512 count=93750 conv=notrunc
 # Restart your computer with the device still in there
 # Go to the boot menu and you should find it there, may need to hit F12
 # to go to boot system during startup or something else related to your machine